Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Sage Rock is dominated by a mixture of consolidated bedrock, boulder fields, and sandy beach, and the area surrounding the site is comprised of a mixture of consolidated bedrock, boulder fields, and pebble beach.
 The primary coastal orientation of this site is southwest.

 Long-Term Monitoring Surveys at Sage Rock were established in 2011, and are conducted by Sitka Sound Science Center.
 Long-Term MARINe surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Semibalanus (Thatched Barnacle), Fucus (Northern Rockweed), and Pisaster (Ochre Star).
 In addition, motile invertebrates are monitored at this site.
+Click here to view Long-Term trends at this site.

 Biodiversity Surveys were done by University of California Santa Cruz in 2012.
 The Biodiversity Survey grid encompasses one section that is approximately 20 meters (along shore) x 10 meters (seaward).